The Isis Magazine: History

-The H-Bomb was a significant topic for debate in 1958, and the magazine published a whole issue on the subject consisting of unsigned articles.
+The H-bomb was a significant topic for debate in 1958, and the magazine published a whole issue on the subject consisting of unsigned articles.
 Two of the undergraduate contributors, William Miller and Paul Thompson, were both ex-national service, and wrote about British Intelligence operations on the borders of the Soviet Union.
 The two men were prosecuted under section 2 of the Official Secrets Act 1911, and sentenced to three months imprisonment.
 As result, the proprietors at Holywell Press saw the need to step in, with the objection that the staff was now "definitely left-wing and will almost inevitably remain so."

-The definite article dropped from its title, in the 1960s Isis turned its guns on Oxford.
-In Michaelmas Term 1961 under Editor Paul Foot, the magazine began publishing reviews of University lectures.
+The definite article dropped from its title, in the 1960s the Isis turned its guns on Oxford.
+In Michaelmas Term 1961 under Editor Paul Foot, the magazine began publishing reviews of university lectures.
 Of themselves the reviews attracted little interest outside the university.
-However, the decision of the University's Proctors to ban them triggered a national outcry.
+However, the decision of the university's Proctors to ban them triggered a national outcry.
 Three years later, under editor Chris Meakin, Isis had a second attempt.
 This time it succeeded and the Proctors, despite a fierce intellectual battle with the Editor using their Proctorial Summonses, at length found it simpler to back down under the spotlight of national newspaper interest.
 The debate revolved around the disagreement: who was doing more to "bring the name of the university into disrepute"? > > the reviews by exposing in public the worth of university lecturers > > or the Proctors by banning the reviews?
 Isis won.
 The Reviews then lasted for several terms until less-connected editors lost interest.
 Exceptionally the Editor also undertook the role of lead Oxford Union critic himself, as noted above a position of considerable influence around Oxford University from the magazine's earliest days.

-For the Isis Idol in his term, Meakin prophetically chose the (much later) novelist Jeffrey Archer, who showed no literary flair whatever at Oxford and never wrote for Isis.
+For the Isis Idol in his term, Meakin prophetically chose the (much later) novelist Jeffrey Archer, who showed no literary flair whatever at Oxford and never wrote for the Isis.
 The magazine did not only criticise Oxford.
-One issue during that same term was mainly devoted to an on-the-spot examination of a controversial parliamentary election in the Birmingham constituency of Smethwick, where the widely-criticised Conservative candidate Peter Griffiths was considered to have fought a racist campaign.
+One issue during that same term was mainly devoted to an on-the-spot examination of a controversial parliamentary election in the Birmingham-area constituency of Smethwick, where the widely criticised Conservative candidate Peter Griffiths was considered to have fought a racist campaign.
 To produce that particular issue, Isis took a coachload of undergraduate journalists to Birmingham for the day.
 The result was an edition of the magazine which was widely admired and which Paul Foot hailed as "one of the best things Isis has ever done."
 Following his editorship, Meakin produced a weekly satirical column "The Fifth Column", a title that has been borrowed numerous times since; it then took him about fifty years to produce his first novel The Chinese Ocean published in June 2015.
 It was probably a record delay for editors of the magazine; he followed this in 2017 with his non-fiction "The Origin of Economies."